 The cost to install engineered hardwood floors is about the same as the cost to install solid wood floors when it comes to domestic species.

-That said, if you’ve got your heart set on some sort of exotic wood flooring and don’t want to shell out the big bucks, engineered hardwood can be a great alternative.
+That said if you’ve got your heart set on some sort of exotic wood flooring and don’t want to shell out the big bucks, engineered hardwood can be a great alternative.
 Because it uses less of that expensive solid wood, it won’t run you nearly as much.

 Laminate Flooring

 What is laminate flooring?
 Think of it as a more durable alternative to engineered hardwood—but with a photo layer instead of solid wood veneer.
-Confused?
-Don’t be.
-Here’s what you need to know.

 Laminate Flooring Construction